OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 # Teams manifest for Office Add-ins (preview)

 Microsoft is making a number of improvements to the Microsoft 365 developer platform.
-These improvements will provide more consistency in the development, deployment, installation, and administration of all types of extensions of Microsoft 365, including Office Add-ins.
-These changes will not break existing add-ins.
+These improvements provide more consistency in the development, deployment, installation, and administration of all types of extensions of Microsoft 365, including Office Add-ins.
+These changes are compatible with existing add-ins.

 Two of the most important features we are aiming at, *but are not yet available*: